mnimer/jmeter-plugin-dev/README.md

 When you create a new jmx test, you need to link this library.
 To do this you have two options.
-1. Copy the target/...jar in the `jmeter/lib` folder
+1. Copy the target/jmeter-gcp-plugins-0.1.0-SNAPSHOT.jar into the `jmeter/lib` folder
 2. Update the `user.properties` file in the `jmeter/bin` folder.
 a. set the `plugin_dependency_paths` property to the `jmeter-gcp-plugins-0.1.0-SNAPSHOT.jar`
 example: